Ervebo (rVSV-ZEBOV) Ebola Vaccine Description

 Ervebo (rVSV-ZEBOV) Ebola Vaccine History

-On January 8, 2021, the U.S. CDC's Advisory Committee on Immunization Practices (ACIP) recommends the use of the rVSVΔG-ZEBOV-GP Ebola vaccine (Ervebo) in the United States for preexposure vaccination for adults aged ≥18 years in the U.S. population who are at the highest risk for potential occupational exposure to Ebola virus species Zaire ebolavirus because they are responding to an outbreak of EVD, work as health care personnel at federally designated Ebola treatment centers in the United States, or work as laboratorians or other staff at biosafety level 4 facilities in the United States.
+On January 8, 2021, the U.S. CDC's Advisory Committee on Immunization Practices (ACIP) recommends the use of the rVSVΔG-ZEBOV-GP Ebola vaccine (Ervebo) in the United States for preexposure vaccination for adults aged ≥18 years in the U.S. population who are at the highest risk for potential occupational exposure to Ebola virus species Zaire ebolavirus because they are responding to an outbreak of EVD, work as health care personnel at federally designated Ebola treatment centers in the USA, or work as laboratorians or other staff at biosafety level 4 facilities in the USA.

 On January 12, 2021, leading international health and humanitarian organizations announced establishing a global Ebola vaccine stockpile to ensure outbreak response.
 The supply will allow countries, with the support of humanitarian organizations, to contain future Ebola epidemics by providing timely access to vaccines for populations at risk during outbreaks.
 The injectable single-dose Ebola vaccine Ervebo (rVSV∆G-ZEBOV-GP, live) is included.